-Meticulously selected by the owner of The Royal Portfolio and avid art enthusiast Liz Biden, The Silo Hotel houses some of Africa’s most talented, emerging, and eminent contemporary artists.
+Meticulously curated by the owner of The Royal Portfolio and avid art enthusiast Liz Biden, The Silo Hotel houses some of Africa’s finest contemporary art.

 Widely recognised as one of the best art hotels in the world (by the likes of Forbes and The Telegraph), The Silo Hotel houses a remarkable collection.
 Vibrant colours shine through as the contemporary artwork and eclectic design of Liz Biden contrast Heatherwick Studio’s stark industrial architecture.

 In keeping with the collections at each of The Royal Portfolio’s properties, the art reflects the unique character and mood of The Silo Hotel.
 Situated above Zeitz MOCAA, all of the art found within The Silo is contemporary African art – defined by Zeitz MOCAA as art created from the year 2000 onwards.
-By definition therefore many of the artists are young, African artists, many of whom live in Cape Town and are keen to engage with guests at the hotel.
+By definition therefore many of the artists are young, African artists.
+Many of them live in Cape Town and are keen to engage with guests at the hotel.

 Liz Biden constantly introduces new works and artists to the hotel’s collection and keeps the team on its toes by moving pieces around.
 Irene Boaventura is The Silo Hotel’s Art Concierge – Irene is from Angola – she is passionate about art, having completed an internship at South Africa’s foremost art association, The AVA Gallery,